 2. Our Donors Don’t Have a Relationship with a Person Recently Transformed by Their Generosity

-What if you took it one step beyond just telling the stories and begin to strategically introduce your most capable givers of time, money, and expertise to experience firsthand the difference they are making or could be making with their giving of time and money.
-It could be as simple as inviting a couple of people to join you and the principal for lunch in the school cafeteria where your church supports the BackPack Program .
+What if you took it one step beyond just telling the stories and began to strategically introduce your most capable givers of time, money, and expertise to experience firsthand the difference they are making or could be making with their giving of time and money?
+It could be as simple as inviting a couple of people to join you and the principal for lunch in the school cafeteria, where your church supports the BackPack Program.
 They would see the kids and hear the impact made by having enough to eat over the weekend.
 The next step could be to invite them to bring their children to help pack meals for the next week.

-Donors who are engaged in a hands-on ministry give 3.5x as much as donors who only attend service 1-2 times per month.
-Of course, we don’t want to limit this strategy to only those with high-capacity to give time, wisdom, or money, but it’s a good place to start.
+Donors who are engaged in a hands-on ministry give 3.5 times as much as donors who only attend services 1-2 times per month.
+Of course, we don’t want to limit this strategy to only those with high capacity to give time, wisdom, or money, but it’s a good place to start.

 3. We Don’t Demonstrate Our Commitment to Growing in Joyful Generosity

 After belief in the mission, the second most important reason people choose one organization over another when making a charitable gift is their regard for and relationship with the leadership.
-In a church, typically the senior pastor is by far the most influential leader.
-If you are a senior pastor or key leadership, how often do you speak about building a culture of generosity, not only within the church community, but also in your own household?
-If you want to build a culture of generosity in your church, you need to share often the importance of this spiritual discipline for each household, but also demonstrate the steps your household is taking to grow in joyful generosity.
-I’m not just talking about sharing the percentage of your income you give, but also sharing frequently micro-lessons, like when introducing ways to give “my husband and I choose to use electronic recurring giving because…”.
+In a church, the senior pastor is typically the most influential leader.
+How often do you speak about building a culture of generosity, not only within the church community, but also in your own household?
+If you want to build a culture of generosity in your church, you need to frequently share the importance of this spiritual discipline with each household, and also demonstrate the steps your household is taking to grow in joyful generosity.
+I’m not just talking about sharing the percentage of your income you give, but also sharing frequently micro-lessons, like when introducing ways to give, “my husband and I choose to use electronic recurring giving because…”.

-We live at a time of enormous change, disruption and division.
-We are also bombarded with advertisements which tell us “we deserve the newest and best” or “you are less if you don’t have…”.
-The result is many people feel responsible only for taking care of themselves and no one else.
+We live at a time of enormous change, disruption, and division.
+We are also bombarded with advertisements that tell us “we deserve the newest and best” or “you are less if you don’t have…”.
+The result is that many people feel responsible only for taking care of themselves and no one else.

-Building a culture of generosity in 2022 requires we not only talk about biblical principles but also that we openly model them.
+Building a culture of generosity requires that we not only talk about biblical principles but also openly model them.
 Ultimately, there are countless ways to re-imagine church and lead with generosity.

 4. Our Most Personal Household Contacts Are When We Want Something

 Let's face it; everyone's busy.
-We live in the information age, and we're drowning in data and a continuous assault on our collective senses and time.
+We live in the information age, and we're overwhelmed by data and a constant barrage on our collective senses and time.
 As a result, it isn't easy to find space and time for reaching out—personally—to people, except when it comes to the annual giving appeal.
 Everyone gets a personal letter, phone call, or email.
-It's one of the reasons why many feel church leadership only addresses them personally when they want something like giving or to fill a hole in the volunteer ranks.
-Remember, regard for and connection with leadership is the second most important factor when choosing where to invest charitable giving.
+It's one of the reasons why many feel that church leadership only addresses them personally when they want something, such as giving or filling a hole in the volunteer ranks.
+Remember, regard for and connection with leadership is the second most crucial factor when choosing where to invest charitable giving.

-It’s important to have church leadership connecting personally with households at times other than asking for money or to volunteer.
+It’s essential to have church leadership connect personally with households at times other than just asking for money or volunteering.
 For instance, you could ask your church leaders to connect with every household that calls your church home with a personal phone call, note, email, or text.
-The frequency of these connections will depend on the size of your church, but all but the largest churches can connect this way at least annually.
+The frequency of these connections will depend on the size of your church, but all but the largest churches can connect in this way at least once a year.
 Ideally, this would happen a couple of times each year.
 The purpose must be for something other than asking for something.
-You might start with saying thank you for the specific ways this person helped the mission of the church.
-This should not be just a staff function, your church leadership team, finance, trustees, personal and ministry teams can all participate.
+You might start by saying thank you for the specific ways this person helped the mission of the church.
+This should not be just a staff function; your church leadership team, finance, trustees, personnel, and ministry teams can all participate.
 If you have 24 leaders making 5 “non-ask” contacts per month, you can touch over 1,400 households each year, or 700 twice a year.
 Doing so keeps the church and its leaders as a living presence in their lives.

 5. We Fail to Say Thank You